Symmetric doubly periodic gravity-capillary waves with small vorticity: Introduction

-Turning to water waves with vorticity, the result that is most closely related to \Cref{thm:main informal} is the construction of doubly periodic gravity-capillary waves on Beltrami flows by Lokharu, Seth \& Wahl\'en \cite{LokharuSethWahlen20}.
+Turning to water waves with vorticity, the result that is most closely related to \Cref{thm:main informal} is the construction of doubly periodic gravity-capillary waves on Beltrami flows by \textcite{Lokharu20Existence} (see also the recent alternative proof and discussion of pure gravity waves by \textcite{Groves23Analytical} and the extension to internal waves by \textcite{Seth23Internal}).
 Note that the interior equations are elliptic in the Beltrami setting, and therefore the problem can be solved by more standard bifurcation methods, like in the irrotational gravity-capillary problem.
 However, since the class of Beltrami fields is not invariant under the reflections $R_1$ and $R_2$, it does not make sense to look for $(+)$-symmetric solutions there.
-This was handled in \cite{LokharuSethWahlen20} by using a multi-parameter bifurcation approach.
+This was handled in~\cite{Lokharu20Existence} by using a multi-parameter bifurcation approach.
 The symmetry property is, on the other hand, a key part of our approach here.
 It is not even clear how to generalise Lortz' ansatz to a form that admits asymmetric solutions.
-The same symmetries $R_1$ and $R_2$ are also used in \cite{ReederShinbrot81} in the reduction to a one-dimensional bifurcation problem.
+The same symmetries $R_1$ and $R_2$ are also used in~\cite{Reeder81Three} in the reduction to a one-dimensional bifurcation problem.